jimcghee/MochadPluginUI7/README.md

 = Installation =
 There are two approaches to installation.
 The Safe way and the Pretty way.
 The safe way is to copy the 8 files you download to the Luup engine and create the Mochad device manually.
 It's down side is that you won't have a 'Mochad' app listed in 'My Apps'.
-Does'nt really matter except it isn't as pretty.
+Doesn't really matter except it isn't as pretty.
-The Pretty way is to install the UI5 Mochad and before it can do muych damage copy the same 8 files to the Luup engine.
+The Pretty way is to install the UI5 Mochad and before it can do much damage copy the same 8 files to the Luup engine.
 The problem is that Mochad will go into a crash/reboot loop that will keep creating A1, A2, and M1 over and over again.
 Thus the hurry to copy the 8 files.

 I will describe the Safe way first:

-1. Download the mochad install files here: [https://github.com/jimcghee/MochadPluginUI7].
+1. Download the Mochad install files here: [https://github.com/jimcghee/MochadPluginUI7].
 Click the 'clone or download' button, then click 'Download ZIP'.
 Extract the zip into a local directory.

 2. Click the "Apps" link on the left side of the Vera Web page, then click "Develop Apps", then "Luup files".

 3. You will see a green "Upload" button.
 Grab all 8 of the files downloaded/extracted (except for the README) and drop them on the "upload" button.
 You will see all 8 files copy.
 Click Done

 4. Go to the "Create Device" tab.
 Fill in these fields:
-    * **Description:** a name for your new mochad device (e.g, "cm19a")
+    * **Description:** a name for your new Mochad device (e.g, "cm19a")
     * **UpnpDevFilename:** D_Mochad1.xml
     * **UnnpImplFilename:** I_Mochad1.xml
-    * **IpAddress:** The ip address of the machine running the mochad daemon.
+    * **IpAddress:** The ip address of the machine running the Mochad daemon.

 5. Go to Settings/"Net & Wi-fi" and click "Reboot" and Yes when it asks.
 After the reboot completes (5 min) reload the page.

-6. Click Device and look in "No Room" to find the newly created mochad device.
+6. Click Device and look in "No Room" to find the newly created Mochad device.

 7. Go to the "Advanced" tab and click "Variables".